OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 Paraboloid component and a CONMIN driver.
 It will tell the CONMIN driver when to run and what to run.

-You derive the class from Assembly instead of Component.
+The class is derived from Assembly instead of Component.

 .. testsetup:: simple_model_Unconstrained_pieces